 You can use a tool called the HACCP (Hazard Analysis and Critical Control Points Plan) to prepare for your health inspection.

 By using this system, you can identify points in your cooking process and kitchen areas where the risk of contamination is the greatest.
-In addition to the HACCP plan, you can take some additional steps to get ready.
+In addition to the HACCP plan, you should also check the guidelines based on the National Institute for Occupational Safety and Health and take some additional steps to get ready.

 Because anyone can pretend to be a health inspector, make sure you verify your inspector’s credentials.
 In most instances this person will volunteer them to you before you ask.
 If you are unsure, call the health department to verify. (tweet this)

 Always be respectful of the health inspector.
 Treat this person as you would any guest in your restaurant.
-Give this person full access to your restaurant and space to do his/her work.
+Give this person full access to your restaurant and space to do her or his work.

 Stay with the inspector so you can view any violations.
 You may be able to correct some of your violations immediately, which is a bonus for you.
 Your health inspector will record this as fixed on the spot, so you aren’t getting an out of compliance score.